-The Plan provides a lump sum benefit in the event of an insured person suffering from certain specified illnesses.
+The Plan provides a lump sum benefit in the event of an insured person suffering from certain specified illnesses or upon death.
 The information about the plan is in the booklet.

 Are there other taxes or costs that are neither paid nor imposed by Irish Life?